-Eye drops allow direct delivery of medicine to the eyes without possible side effects that can occur with oral medications.
-Eye drops are the preferred form of medication delivery for a variety of eye ailments, but parents sometimes worry whether they are safe for kids.
-When administered properly and used as prescribed or directed, eye drops are generally a safe form of medication delivery for children.
-Talk with your child’s doctor if you have questions about when and how to safely use eye drops.
+Eye drops allow direct delivery of medicine to the eyes without possible side effects that can occur with oral medications. **Eye drops are the preferred form of medication delivery for a variety of eye ailments, but parents sometimes worry whether they are safe for kids.

 If you are experiencing serious medical symptoms, seek emergency treatment immediately.